 However, she has also talked openly on her blog about how making money this way isn't always as glamorous as people think it will be.

-For example, if you're interested in travel, you could focus on budget travel, student travel, rail travel or eco-travelling.
+For example, if you're interested in travel, you could focus on making budget travel orientated content, student travel, rail travel or eco-travelling.
 A generic travel blog is going to get lost in the noise unless you have something to set it apart.

-But don't fall into the trap of going too niche either.
-It needs to be a topic which will generate conversations and content ideas for years to come, so there needs to be a lot of depth to it.
+But don't fall into the trap of going too niche.
+It needs to be a topic that will generate conversations and content ideas for years to come, so there needs to be a lot of depth to it.

-How do you get more followers on social media?
+How to get more followers on social media

 Ok, so you might not need hundreds of thousands of followers to get started, but you are going to need a fair few if you want to make some decent cash out of this.

-There's no quick and easy way to build up your following on social media; it takes some serious hard work and dedication.
-Charlie from The Runner Beans says it takes at least year.
+There's no quick and easy way to build up your following on social media – it takes some serious hard work and dedication.
+Charlie from The Runner Beans says it takes at least a year.

 It took me a long time but I know influencers who have grown hugely in a year or so.
 I think it depends on your niche and how much work you're willing to put in.
-I'd say 2-3 years is average.
+I'd say two to three years is average.

-- Be consistent – Whatever you do, make sure you're doing it on a daily basis.
+- Post content consistently – Make sure you're posting Instagram content on a daily basis.
 If you only post sporadically, your followers will quickly lose interest.

-- Link your social media accounts – There are some great apps out there, like IFTTT which will allow you to link up your social media accounts automatically.
-So, if you post a photo on Instagram, it'll automatically post to your Twitter (as an actual photo, not a link!)
+- Link up your Instagram account to Facebook and Twitter – There are some great apps out there, like IFTTT, which will allow you to link up your social media accounts automatically.
+So, if you post a photo on Instagram, it'll automatically post to your Twitter and Facebook (as an actual photo, not a link!).
 This will save you time and keep your posting consistent across platforms.

-- Run a competition – This can be difficult to do because you need a prize, but if you can get your hands on something either by a little investment or by using your contacts, they're a great way of getting new followers.
+- Run a competition to increase follower interaction – This can be difficult to do because you need a prize, but if you can get your hands on something either by a little investment or by using your contacts, they're a great way of getting new Instagram followers.
 Just ask people to like/tag/share a post and watch your reach spread.

-- Interact with others – People often forget about the 'social' part of social media.
+- Interact with brands and influencers – People often forget about the 'social' part of social media.
 Reach out to other people in your niche, like their posts, comment and share, and they'll likely return the favour.
-If you manage to build up a strong enough relationship, you can organise collaborations such as guest blogging on their site or social media takeovers.
+If you manage to build up a strong enough relationship, you can organise collaborations such as guest blogging on their site, appearing in their TikToks or even doing social media takeovers.

-- Use hashtags – They might seem a bit uncool now, but hashtags are a great way of connecting with people who are interested in a similar niche.
-Use tools like hashtagify.me to find out which hashtags are most popular and when, or even create your own and encourage your followers to use it when sharing certain posts.
+- Use relevant hashtags to attract new followers – They might seem a bit uncool now, but hashtags are a great way of connecting with people who are interested in a similar niche.
+Do some research into which hashtags are most popular and when, or even create your own and encourage your followers to use them when sharing certain posts.

-- Try geotagging – Especially on Instagram, people often search via location, and this creates another route for people to find your account.
+- Add geotags to your posts – Especially on Instagram, people often search via location, and this creates another route for people to find your account.

-- Use analytics – It's important to pause every now and then and take stock of what has done well on your social media accounts and what hasn't.
-Sites like Fanpage Karma and Squarelovin (Instagram only), will provide data on which of your posts have been most popular.
+- Use Instagram analytics to monitor activity – It's important to pause every now and then and take stock of what has done well on your social media accounts (and what hasn't).
+Sites like Fanpage Karma and Squarelovin (Instagram only) will provide data on which of your posts have been most popular.
 You can use this to identify what content tends to work best, and the best time to post it.

-One of the most common ways to make money with social media, particularly on channels like Instagram, YouTube and blogs is by promoting brands or their products.
+One of the most common ways to make money with social media, particularly on channels like Instagram, YouTube, TikTok and blogs, is by promoting brands or their products.

 There are a few different websites and apps out there which make it really easy for you to do this, and here are two of the best:

-This app is specifically designed for promoting on Instagram.
-All you need is a public profile, over 50 posts and at least 1,000 followers to get started.
-They tag you with interests which match your feed (food, travel etc), and along with your age, gender and location, use this to match you to relevant campaigns.
+- TAKUMI – This app is specifically designed for promoting things on Instagram.
+They tag you with interests that match your feed (food, travel, etc.), and along with your age, gender and location, use this to match you to relevant campaigns.

-Also don't be afraid to contact brands yourself, especially smaller, local businesses who might not be signed up to these services.
+Don't be afraid to contact brands yourself, too – especially smaller, local businesses who might not be signed up for these services.
 A local restaurant might be willing to offer you a free meal in return for a review, for example, but you'll only find out if you contact them.